HR-5476-118

 What it does

-This law gives an honorary name to the U.S. Postal Service facility at 1077 River Road, Suite 1, in Washington Crossing, Pennsylvania.
-The facility would officially be called the "Susan C. Barnhart Post Office."
-The law makes no changes to postal operations, funding, staffing, or services.
+This law designates the United States Postal Service facility at 1077 River Road, Suite 1, in Washington Crossing, Pennsylvania, as the "Susan C. Barnhart Post Office."
+All future references to this facility in official government documents, maps, regulations, and records must use the new name.
+No other changes to the facility's operations, staffing, or funding are made.

 Who benefits

-Susan C. Barnhart and her family, friends, and associates who gain public recognition of her life or service.
-Residents and visitors of Washington Crossing, Pennsylvania, who may feel a connection to the honoree.
-Local community members who supported the designation.
+Susan C. Barnhart and her family, friends, and associates who are honored by the designation.
+Residents of Washington Crossing, Pennsylvania, and the surrounding community who wished to commemorate her.
+The bill's sponsor and local officials who supported the recognition.

 Who is hurt